 We explain the most important regional shipping regulations.

 Due to different regulations in individual regions and countries, shipping goods from one part of the world to another can seem complicated.
 Let us help by explaining the most important rules and regulations.

-Customs authorities want to have an overview of “Who is moving what, to whom and from where”.
-Customs manifests help authorities with security, risk analysis, risk assessment, risk management, counter terrorism and customs control.
+Customs authorities require a clear overview of who is moving what, to whom and from where.
+They get this from the customs manifest.
+A customs manifest contains all the basic information about a shipment, such as the consigner and consignee, a list of contents, and the value, origin and destination.
+This helps authorities with security, risk analysis, risk assessment, risk management, counter terrorism and customs control.

-Under the World Customs Organization (WCO) established SAFE framework, the mandatory collection of cargo information for customs via electronic means was first implemented in the US in 2005 and was then followed by China, EU, Turkey and Japan, amongst others.
+Under the World Customs Organisation (WCO) SAFE framework, the mandatory collection of cargo information for customs via an electronic customs manifest was first implemented in the U.S. in 2005.
+Many countries/areas and regions, including China, the EU, Turkey and Japan, have since followed suit.

-We’ve always engaged with regulatory bodies to adopt new legislations as part of everyday business.
+We always engage with regulatory bodies to adopt new legislations as part of our everyday business.

-Please read about the different regional regulations and the impact they have on your shipping.
+Below you can read about the different regional regulations and how they impact your shipping.

 In case of non-compliance with the rule, the most serious consequence would be the halting of loading or unloading and a consequent disruption of cargo flows and supply chains.
 Furthermore, CBP imposes fines or other penalties on the carriers and other parties responsible for the submission of bills of lading.

 The scope of the rule

 The 24-Hour Advance Vessel Manifest Rule applies to: